CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### email

 Contact email for the organizaion.
 Optional.
+The email will be made public if you publish the PGDB to the web.

 ### Run the pipeline